Rules of snooker: Fouls

-When a player commits a foul and the cue ball remains on the table, the opponent may either play from the resulting position or—if the position is disadvantageous—request the offender play again.
+When a player commits a foul and the cue ball remains on the table, the opponent may either play from the resulting position or request the offender play again.
 If the cue ball is potted or leaves the table, the opponent receives it "in-hand" and may then place it anywhere on or within the "D" for the next shot.